25 Rainy Day Activities in Hawaii with Kids That Are Actually Fun (Not Just Screen Time)

 9. Arts and Crafts at Your Rental

-Rainy days are made for bringing out the art supplies.
-Let the kids paint what they saw snorkeling yesterday, make lei with construction paper, or draw maps of the island.
-We always travel with a well-stocked art case because nothing fills a rainy afternoon like creative chaos.
-Spread newspaper on the table, hand out supplies, and pour yourself a coffee.
+Rainy days are made for the art supplies.
+Have the kids paint what they saw snorkeling yesterday.
+Make paper lei.
+Draw island maps.
+We always pack a small art kit because nothing eats a rainy afternoon like creative chaos.
+Newspaper on the table, pour yourself a coffee, let it happen.

 10. Surfing Goat Dairy

-Several restaurants in Maui offer pizza-making classes for families.
-Flatbread Company in Paia lets kids make their own pizzas with local toppings.
-It takes about an hour and everyone gets to eat their creation.
-Call ahead to confirm availability on rainy days -- they tend to fill up when the weather turns.
+A few Maui spots run pizza-making classes for families.
+Flatbread Company in Paia lets the kids build their own with local toppings.
+About an hour, everyone eats their work.
+Call ahead on rainy days because they fill up fast when the weather turns.

 Big Island